screamm/Room-Booking-Display-System/README.md

 - Sync status monitoring
 - OAuth2 authentication flow

-> **OBS!** Google Calendar-integrationen är för närvarande under utveckling och inte fullt testad i produktion.
-Använd med försiktighet.
+> **Note!** Google Calendar integration is currently under development and not fully tested in production.
+Use with caution.

 ### 📱 Room Display
 - Dedicated display mode for tablets/screens